aslotte/MLOps.NET/README.md

 ```

 #### Model deployment
-Once a model has been registered, it's possible to deploy it to a given deployment target, either through a URI or to Kubernetes.
-A deployment target can be thought of as a specific environment in which you can serve your model, e.g. Test, Stage and Production. `MLOps.NET` currently supports serving a model via an URI so that an ASP.NET Core application can consume the model, as well as to Kubernetes so the model can be consumed through a RESTful endpoint.
+Once a model has been registered, it's possible to deploy it to a given deployment target.
+A deployment target can be thought of as a specific environment from which you can serve your model, e.g. Test, Stage and Production. `MLOps.NET` currently supports deploying the model to an URI so that an ASP.NET Core application can consume it, or to a Kubernetes cluster so that the model can be consumed through a RESTful endpoint.

 Methods to deploy a model can be found on the `Deployment` catalog.
 To deploy a model, start by creating a deployment target:
 ```csharp
 var deploymentTarget = await mlOpsContext.Deployment.CreateDeploymentTargetAsync(deploymentTargetName: "Test", isProduction: false);
 ```

 ##### Deploy a model to a URI
-Given a deployment target and a registered model, you can then deploy the model to a URI:
+Given a deployment target and a registered model, you can then deploy the model to a URI
 ```csharp
   var deployment = await mlOpsContext.Deployment.DeployModelToUriAsync(deploymentTarget, registeredModel, deployedBy: "John Doe");
 ```